Mariners vs. Twins Player Props Betting Odds

-You can wager on player prop bet odds for Julio Rodriguez, Carlos Correa and other players on the Seattle Mariners and Minnesota Twins prior to their matchup at 9:40 PM ET on Wednesday at T-Mobile Park.
+You can wager on player prop bet odds for Julio Rodriguez, Carlos Correa and others on the Seattle Mariners and Minnesota Twins ahead of their matchup at 3:40 PM ET on Thursday at T-Mobile Park.

 Bet on this matchup or its props with BetMGM!